 - Meet with your academic advisor, attend an Undergraduate Research Information Session or view the information session online to learn more about undergraduate research in MCB.

 - Make a list of faculty with whom you are interested in working.
 Use the MCB Faculty by Research Area page or the MCB Faculty Videos page to create your list.
 You may also wish to look at faculty in other departments or programs across campus (e.g. chemistry, psychology, neuroscience, biophysics, veterinary medicine, crop sciences, kinesiology).
-Note: work carried out in a non-MCB lab requires prior approval in the MCB Core Curriculum Office, 252 Davenport Hall.
+Note: work carried out in a non-MCB lab requires prior approval in the MCB Undergraduate Instructional Program Office, 127 Burrill Hall.

 - Create an online profile using the MCB 290 Student Profile Database.
 Once approved you can send an approved link to your profile to MCB faculty, so they can learn about your background and interest.
-Non-MCB faculty do not have access to this system, so you may have to send them a copy of your resume.
+Non-MCB faculty may not have access to this system (unless they have been pre-approved), so you may have to send them a copy of your resume.

 - Send individual emails to faculty introducing yourself and expressing your interest in working in their lab.
 Ask if they have room in their lab for the semester you are considering and offer to meet with them in person to discuss further.
 You may need to send follow up emails if you do not receive an immediate answer.
 One email per week is reasonable.
 If you are unable to get a response via email you may try to meet the faculty member during posted office hours or in their lab.

 Be professional!
 You are asking them to devote their time and resources to training you as a research scientist.
 In essence, it is a short cover letter asking for a "job.
 Be aware that your timing may depend on the individual professors with whom you wish to work, who sometimes differ in their preferences regarding completed courses and time commitments for students who work in their research program.